jillwones/CV/README.md

 ## 🤔 Skills (To Do)

-Write a small paragraph for each - use examples to demonstrate the skill, use STAR method
+Write a small paragraph for each - use examples to demonstrate the skill, use STAR method - probably only write about 2 or 3 of these

 #### Analytical Thinker
 [Insert why I'm an analytical thinker]

-#### Strong Communicator
+#### Self Starter
-[Insert why I'm a strong communicator]
+[Insert why I'm a self starter]

 #### Lifelong Learner
 [Insert why I'm a lifelong learner]